promesoft/KicadJE_EffectsUnit1/README.md

 ## Base Construction
 The idea is to have 3 different units.
 Practically it may be required to fit the bitcrusher and the distortion in one unit.
-### Distortion base board
+### Distortion base board with Arduino Bitcrusher
- - 10pin Europower connector
+ - 16pin Europower connector
- - Barreljack for 7-12V digital Pwr
 ### PT2399 base board
  - 10pin Europower connector
- - Barreljack for 7-12V digital Pwr
-### Arduino Bitcrusher
+### Binary counter and clock
- - 10pin Europower connector
+ - 16pin Europower connector
- - Barreljack for 7-12V digital Pwr

 ![](KicadJE-EU1-MK1-RevA-Schematic.png)